girldevelopit/gdi-website/docs/sources/installation.md

 rake db:create db:migrate db:seed
 ```

+This will build your database and populate it with some test data.
 If you are setting up a local development environment, ignore rake migration errors for now.
 Optionally instead of the `rake` command, you can simply run

 ```sh
 createdb